WeiXinFam/JavaScript/FreeCodeCamp/ES6.md

 When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword return as well as the brackets surrounding the code.
 This helps simplify smaller functions into one-line statements:
 `const myFunc = () => "value";`

+#### Function Parameters

+If we have a single parameter, We can omit the enclosing the parentheses around the single parameter

+`const doubler = item => item *2`

+Also we can set default parameters like the following:

+`const greeting = (name = "Anonymous") => "Hello " + name;`

+ES6 also introduces the rest parameter for function parameters.
+With the rest parameter, you can create functions that take a variable number of arguments.
+These arguments are stored in an array that can be accessed later from inside the function.

+`function howMany(...args) { return "You have passed " + args.length + " arguments."; } console.log(howMany(0, 1, 2));`

+The rest parameter eliminates the need to check the args array and allows us to apply `map()`, `filter()` and `reduce()` on the parameters array.

+From above, we can see that there is a similar operator called spread operator, which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected.
+For instance, `...arr` returns an unpacked array.
+In other words, it spreads the array.
+However, the spread operator only works in-place, like in an argument to a function or in an array literal.